Interreg AFLOWT Project (Accelerating market uptake of Floating Wind Technology)

 Subject to consenting, it is planned that a full-scale floating wind turbine be deployed for testing off the west coast of Ireland at a Sustainable Energy Authority of Ireland (SEAI) test site near Belmullet, Co.
 Mayo, by 2022.
 The project will demonstrate the survivability and cost-competitiveness of a floating offshore wind technology.
 It will also support the development of an active supply chain in the region which has some of the strongest wind and ocean resources in the world

 The EC recently ratified a target of 27% of renewable energy by 2030, in association with a target of 40% carbon reduction.
 NWE needs to decarbonise its energy system.
-Wind energy is currently the most mature & cost-effective means of renewable energy generation, however land space and access to shallow offshore site (less than 50m water depth) are limited; space for future deployments is a major issue for further increasing wind generation capacity.
+Wind energy is currently the most mature & cost-effective means of renewable energy generation, however, land space and access to the shallow offshore sites (less than 50m water depth) are limited; space for future deployments is a major issue for further increasing wind generation capacity.

 – Raise awareness with and provide confidence to investors and project developers regarding technology investability